Program Description and Benefits:

 For examples of what the biography should contain, see the biographies of prior years' CSU Trustees' Award recipients at: https://www2.calstate.edu/csu-trustee-awards.
 Click on the "Meet the Awardees" button.

 Applicants should be able to record the 3-minute speech on a laptop or smartphone.
 Please ensure that the image is vertical.
+If using a smartphone, the "home" button should be on the right side.
 Those who do not have a means of recording the 3-minute speech should contact Dr. Viveros (email@example.com) to schedule an appointment to have their speech recorded.

 SF State applicants must be enrolled as a full-time SF State undergraduate or graduate student in any major field; be in good academic standing and have a minimum cumulative GPA of 3.0; demonstrate financial need (see above: "DOCUMENTING FINANCIAL NEED"); and remain a full-time SF State student during the next academic year.